-Visa and Mastercard payment card networks (PCNs) cover credit cards, prepaid debit cards, gift cards, and traditional debit cards.
-AmEx’s PCN includes credit cards, gift cards, and prepaid debit cards only, while Discover’s PCN includes credit cards and its Cashback Debit checking account.
+The Visa and Mastercard networks cover credit cards, debit cards, prepaid debit cards, and gift cards.
+The American Express network includes credit cards, gift cards, and prepaid debit cards only, while Discover’s network includes credit cards as well as debit cards via its cashback checking account.

-PCNs operate behind the scenes, yet the process is fairly straightforward.
-Here's a step-by-step example of a credit card network’s function when you use your card to make a purchase.
+While these payment networks operate behind the scenes, the process is fairly straightforward.
+Below is a step-by-step example of a credit card network’s function when you use your card to make a purchase.

 - To pay for a $23 haircut, you swipe or dip your card at Lola’s Hair Salon point-of-sale system (POS), using an ABCD Bank Visa.

-- Lola’s POS transmits your card information and the dollar amount to Linda’s acquirer (or her bank).
+- Lola’s POS transmits your card information and the dollar amount to Lola's bank (the acquiring bank).

-- The bank then sends the request to your card’s network, Visa.
+- That bank then sends the request to your card’s network, Visa.

 - The Visa network then electronically "talks" to your card issuer, ABCD Bank, to determine whether to approve or deny the transaction.